MASAR Conference 2021

 What are the characteristics of a great leader?
 What are the different types of leadership styles and group dynamics, and what are the various ways a great leader use those dynamics to motivate and encourage the team?
 Learn how to apply different leadership styles to interact with your group, and how the group behavior will evolve over time.

-Search-Ready Fitness and Injury Prevention - Joshua Bridges (Fitness Director, UMaine)
+Injury Prevention and Fitness for Searchers - Joshua Bridges (Fitness Director, University of Maine Campus Recreation)

 Search and Rescue is a unique physical activity that requires searchers to go over, under, and through obstacles that the average outdoor recreationalist would not consider, and do so for hours on end.
-Learn what you can do in your everyday life, in your fitness routine, and in your training sessions to help prepare you for the search season and prevent injury as the years pass.
+Learn what you can do in your everyday life, in your fitness routine, and in your training sessions to help prepare you for the search season and prevent injury... especially as the years pass.
+Specifically, you will learn how to build a strong core and foundation to prevent injuries and maximize your time dedicated to health and wellness.
+Josh will also show common minimal-equipment methods of training to specifically improve your functional capacity and improve your search and rescue abilities.
+As time allows, the unique nutritional needs of SAR may be discussed.

 What it Takes to Train, Certify, and Deploy a SAR Dog - Michelle Fleury (Maine SAR Dogs)